levitte/openssl-web/docs/OpenSSL300Design.md

-*   The required interfaces will be available to the cavs tests (some cavs tests require access to internals, that are not normally needed).
+*   The required interfaces will be available to the CAVS tests (some CAVS tests require access to internals, that are not normally needed).
 *   That the algorithm works.
 *   Coverage.